This privacy notice tells you what to expect when Numis collects personal information. This applies to information we collect about:

 - religious or philosophical beliefs

 - data concerning health

 - data concerning a natural person's sex life or sexual orientation

 Outside of the HR department, Numis records and retains very little data that would constitute ‘sensitive personal data’ as it largely has very little relevance to what we do as a business.

-Under the General Data Protection Regulation every individual has the following rights:
+- Under UK and EU data protection law, every individual has the following rights:

 Please note these rights may be superseded in some cases.
 For example, as a regulated firm we have a legal obligation to retain records of clients and trades.
 This legal obligation could mean that even if we are asked by a client to erase or restrict their personal data, we may not be able to legally do so.
 We may also not be able to provide all personal data held if doing so would contravene the personal data rights of a third party.
 Each request will be dealt with on a case by case basis.